lokalise/lokalise-cli-2-go/docs/lokalise2_file_upload.md

 ### Options

 ```
       --apply-tm                                   Enable to automatically apply 100% translation memory matches.
       --cleanup-mode                               Enable to delete all keys with all language translations that are not present in the uploaded file.
 You may want to make a snapshot of the project before importing new file, just in case.
       --convert-placeholders                       Enable to automatically convert placeholders to the Lokalise universal placeholders.
+      --custom-translation-status-ids int64Slice   Custom translation status IDs to be added to translations.
+By default statuses are applied to created and updated translations. (default [])
+      --custom-translation-status-inserted-keys    Add specified custom translation statuses to inserted keys (default true).
+Use --custom-translation-status-inserted-keys=false to disable. (default true)
+      --custom-translation-status-skipped-keys     Add specified custom translation statuses to skipped keys.
+      --custom-translation-status-updated-keys     Add specified custom translation statuses to updated keys (default true).
+Use --custom-translation-status-updated-keys=false to disable. (default true)
       --detect-icu-plurals                         Enable to automatically detect and parse ICU formatted plurals in your translations.
-      --distinguish-by-file        Enable to allow keys with similar names to coexist, in case they are assigned to differrent filenames.
+      --distinguish-by-file                        Enable to allow keys with similar names to coexist, in case they are assigned to different filenames.
       --file string                                Path to local file (required).
   -h, --help                                       help for upload
       --hidden-from-contributors                   Enable to automatically set newly created keys as 'Hidden from contributors'
       --include-path                               Include relative directory name in the filename when uploading.
       --keys-to-values                             Enable to automatically replace values with key names.
       --lang-iso string                            Language code of the translations in the file you are importing (required).
       --replace-modified                           Enable to replace translations, that have been modified (in the file being uploaded).
       --slashn-to-linebreak                        Enable to replace \n with a line break (default true).
 Use --slashn-to-linebreak=false to disable. (default true)
       --tag-inserted-keys                          Add specified tags to inserted keys (default true).
 Use --tag-inserted-keys=false to disable (default true)
       --tag-skipped-keys                           Add specified tags to skipped keys.
       --tag-updated-keys                           Add specified tags to updated keys (default true).
 Use tag-updated-keys=false to disable (default true)
       --tags strings                               Tag keys with the specified tags.
 By default tags are applied to created and updated keys.
 ```

 ### Options inherited from parent commands